dremio/iceberg-auth-manager/docs/README.md

 ## Dialects

-Two "dialects" of OAuth2 are supported:
+Two "dialects" of OAuth2 are supported: `standard` and `iceberg_rest`.

-- `standard`: this dialect is based on the OAuth2 standard, as defined in [RFC 6749](https://tools.ietf.org/html/rfc6749) and other RFCs.
-- `iceberg_rest`: this dialect reproduces the behavior of Iceberg REST's built-in OAuth2 `AuthManager` and exhibits some non-standard behavior.

 For more details on the differences between the two dialects, see the [Dialects](./dialects.md) section.